 Jesus said there would be a period of great tribulation before His second coming.
 What is the Great Tribulation?
 Why this unprecedented time of troubles?

-The Olivet Prophecy, found in Matthew 24, is one of Jesus’ most extensive explanations of what will occur during the end times prior to His return to earth.
+The Olivet Discourse, Jesus’ prophecy found in Matthew 24, is one of His most extensive explanations of what will occur during the end times prior to His return to earth.

 Speaking of this time before His return to earth, Jesus said: “For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened” (verses 21-22).

 This time of suffering and death is called the Great Tribulation because its severity will surpass all previous periods of suffering experienced throughout human history (verse 21).

 This time of travail and misery is also called “the time of Jacob’s trouble” (Jeremiah 30:7), because this great travail will first come to Jacob, also called Israel, meaning the modern descendants of the 12 tribes of Israel in the last days.

 The prophet Daniel described this same period of time saying, “And there shall be a time of trouble, such as never was since there was a nation” (Daniel 12:1).

 Who will be affected by the Great Tribulation?